haptork/easyLambda/_docs/04-real-world.md

 It is a popular classification algorithm in machine learning.
 The logistic regression training is done using iterative gradient descent.
-We are showing training as well as testing data-flows for it.
+We are showing training as well as testing dataflows for it.

 {% highlight cpp %}
   auto reader = ezl::fromFile<double, array<double, dim>>(argv[1])